 Read about another comparison post: What is a gravel bike?

 Things to Consider When Choosing Between a Mountain Bike and Road Bike

 Prior to making a decision about a certain model of bike, you should give the intended purpose of the bike some thought.
 You might discover that one kind of bike fits your riding style better than the other.
 When deciding between a mountain bike and a road bike, you need to take into account a few key factors, such as:

-Where you intend to bike.
+Where do you intend to bike?
 Consider the terrain you intend to ride on.
 You need a bike that is more off-road oriented, like a mountain bike, if you intend to spend most of your time exploring trails or gravel roads.
 You’ll be better off with a road bike if you just ride on paved roads.
 Consider a more adaptable bike, such as a hybrid, gravel, cyclocross, or adventure bike, if you want to ride both on and off-road.

-Whom you’re riding with.
+Whom you’re riding with?
 If you’re going to be riding with a group of pals, you might want to pick a bike that matches their style.
 You can all ride together in this manner.
-You probably won’t be able to keep up with your buddies if you choose a mountain bike but they ride a road cycle.
+You probably won’t be able to keep up with your buddies if you choose a mountain bike, but they ride a road cycle.
 You might not be able to ride with your pals at all if you choose a road bike when they are all riding mountain bikes.
 Solo riders don’t need to be concerned about this.